Skip to main content

 message: 'Remind the user to send the proposal to client X',

-maxExecutions: 1, // Runs once, then stops
+maxExecutions: 1, // Runs once, then auto-deactivates

 });